felipefialho/coding-style/README.md

 <body>
 ```

-For a better performance, all javascripts files must be at the end of the code.
+For a better performance, all JavaScripts files must be at the end of the code.
 Before closing the `<body>`.

 ```html
 <!-- Good -->